 Communication is a realm of children’s education that we parents often overlook, largely because we are still learning to master it ourselves!
-Communication skills are often thought of as a non-technical or soft skill so many people feel it doesn’t require proactive attention like math or reading.
+Communication skills are often thought of as a non-technical or soft skill.
+Because of this, many people feel it doesn’t require proactive attention like math or reading.

-But the realm of communication is rapidly changing with disruptive technology altering the way we live our lives and often lowering our children’s exposure to good communication skills.
-Thus parents are now required to pay more attention than ever to ensure their children are rooted in the basics of competent good communication skills such as being clear and concise, active listening, body language, and tone of voice.
+With the way we communicate so rapidly changing due to disruptive technology altering the way we live our lives, communication skills are more important than ever.
+However, the increase in screen time often lowers our children’s exposure to good communication skills.
+Thus parents need to pay more attention to ensure their children are having plenty of face-to-face interaction.
+Kids need to be rooted in the basics of competent good communication skills through exposure to these skills in real life situations.

-Here are four fun ways of boosting your child’s capabilities and teaching children communication skills at the same time.
+Here are several fun ways of boosting your child’s capabilities and teaching children communication skills at the same time.

 Join The Scouts